General Terms and Conditions for Bachelor’s study programme

 2.1.
 Duration of the Contract

-This contract is generally concluded for an indefinite period of time.
-It begins on the time specified on page 1 of this contract, unless otherwise agreed, but at the earliest upon receipt of the access data to the Campus Management System.
 The contract ends after the agreed programme period without the need for termination, as long as the participant provides all necessary proof of performance in relation to the selected programme by this time.
-If the participant does not provide all necessary proof of performance within the agreed programme period, this contract will be extended in accordance with the provisions in 2.2. of this contract.
+If the participant does not provide all necessary proof of performance within the agreed programme period, this contract will be extended in accordance with the Section 2.2. of this contract.

 2.2.
 Contract extension due to lack of performance records

-If the participant does not provide all necessary proof of performance within the agreed programme period, the contract is automatically extended free of charge for a maximum of twelve months.
-During this period, all services can continue to be used and examination services can be provided without incurring any further costs, provided that the monthly instalments payable in accordance with page 1 have already been paid in full at this time.
+If the participant does not provide all the necessary proof of performance within the agreed programme period, the contract is automatically extended free of charge for a maximum of twelve months.
+During this period, all services can continue to be used and examination services can be provided without incurring further costs, provided that the monthly instalments payable in accordance with page 1 have already been paid in full at this time.

-IU reserves the right to adjust (increase or decrease) the programme fees to the then current level of programme fees in the event of an extension following the agreed programme period and the free extension period.
+IU reserves the right to adjust (increase or decrease) the programme fees to the then current programme fee level in the event of an extension following the agreed programme period and the free extension period.
 In the event of a fee-based extension of the term, the programme fees that were valid at the time of the commencement of the programme will not automatically be applied.
 IU will inform the participant in advance in text form about the fees to be paid during the fee-based extension.

-2.3 Ordinary termination of the contract
+2.3.
+Ordinary termination of the contract

 Until the end of the first five months the contract can be terminated with a notice period of one month to the end of a full month in relation to the beginning of the contract.

-After the end of the first five months, the contract may be terminated at any time with three months' notice to the end of a full month in relation to the start of the contract.
+After the end of the first five months, the contract may be terminated at any time with three months' notice to the end of a full month in relation to the beginning of the contract.

-During the free of charge and fee-based extension according to 2.2. after expiration of the agreed programme period according to 2.1./2.2. the contract can be terminated at any time with a notice period of one month.
+During the free of charge and fee-based extension according to Section 2.2. after expiration of the agreed programme period according to Sections 2.1./2.2. the contract can be terminated at any time with a notice period of one month.

 Notice of termination must be given in text form (e.g. by termination in the Campus Management System, termination by form on the IU Website or by e-mail).